Pandocomatic

 10.2 Pandocomatic has too much output!
 How do I make pandocomatic more quiet?

-You can run pandoc in quiet mode by using the --quiet
+You can run pandoc in quiet mode by using the --quiet or

-command-line option.
+-q command-line option.
 For example:

 pandocomatic --quiet some-file-to-export.md